 If you encounter difficulty

-If you encounter difficulty and are not satisfied with the response from a bank, you can contact the bank’s ombudsman or its external complaints body.
+If you encounter difficulty and are not satisfied with the response from a bank, you can contact the bank’s senior designated officer or employee (for example, a Chief Complaints Officer) responsible for handling complaints or its external complaints body.
 Please see our Resolving Problems with Your Bank section for more information.